BuildTheEarth/docs/en/onboarding/contributing/index.md

 The unfortunate result of trying to flatten and simplify both the document writing experience and the translation methodology means that short of modifying `sphinx-intl` or writing our own build tool, there is currently no elegant way to ensure that:
 - Translated documents are correctly linked to their source documents (via language switcher)
-- Untranslated documents are properly redirected/shown their updated source equivalents.
+- Untranslated document links are properly redirected/shown their updated source equivalents.
-- The root URL is no longer: "https://bte.rtfd.io/**bteguide**/lang/..."
-(We'd really like it to just be "https://bte.rtfd.io/lang/...")

 If you have any ideas as to how we can resolve these issues, we have a Discussion ongoing in the Github repo.